liangcj/AcerC720CrunchBang/README.md

 ===
 This is a guide for installing and configuring [CrunchBang](http://crunchbang.org/) Linux on the [Acer C720](http://www.theverge.com/2013/10/23/4948120/acer-c720-chromebook-review) [Chromebook](http://en.wikipedia.org/wiki/Chromebook).
 The majority of the information is combined from various sources and I created this as a central reference.

+I have the C720-2800 model, which has a non-touch matte screen, 16GB SSD, and 4GB RAM.
+This guide should apply to most if not all C720 models, though you may have to look elsewhere for troubleshooting touchscreen support.

-Any comments or corrections are certainly welcome.
+Any comments or corrections, no matter how big or small, are certainly welcome.
 Please just submit an issue or a pull request.

 Putting Chromebook in developer mode
 ---
+This step is needed to make more fundamental changes to your machine.
+Installing another OS definitely falls in that category.

 Steps:

 * Boot up Chromebook as you normally would, login, and install all updates (not sure if this is necessary but can't hurt)